asstrix/StockScope/Readme.md

 add_moving_average(logger, data, window_size=20)

 # Export to CSV
-export_to_csv(logger, data, ticker="AAPL", period="1mo")
+export_to_csv(logger, data, ticker="AAPL", period="1mo")<br>
-Configuration
+Configuration<br>
-Adjust settings as needed:
+Adjust settings as needed:<br>

-Period codes: Adjusted with period_spell function for custom periods like '1d', '1mo', or date ranges.
+Period codes: Adjusted with period_spell function for custom periods like '1d', '1mo', or date ranges.<br>
-Logger: Configure logging level and format in the main script for additional debugging.
+Logger: Configure logging level and format in the main script for additional debugging.<br>
-Thresholds: Define price fluctuation thresholds for alerts in the function notify_if_strong_fluctuations.
+Thresholds: Define price fluctuation thresholds for alerts in the function notify_if_strong_fluctuations.<br>

 Functions<br>
 fetch_stock_data<br>
 Fetches historical stock data for a specified ticker and period.